DarraghReid/dara-MS1/README.md

 * Home Page
     * The home page inclused a responsive navbar.
     The menu items collapse into a single button on smaller screens.
+    The button would not display.
+The button you see in the finished site is a Fontawesome icon.

     * Another feature of the Home Page is the image carousel.
     This is one of two carousels in the site.